 ClickUp doesn’t have a “fallback value” like Missive.
 So if ClickUp couldn’t find the value for one of your Variables, it’ll remain blank.
 Yikes! 😬

 Let’s move on to sending emails manually from ClickUp.
 We must have the same features as sending them automatically, right?
 Wrong!

 When sending emails manually from ClickUp, we cannot use Variables.
 At all.
 When you pair that with ClickUp’s requirement of filling out the custom field information for every single task that you’re emailing from… that’s not so efficient.

 To watch this explanation in video format, watch the video at the top of this article at timestamp 02:06

 Missive Rules vs. ClickUp Automations

 Automations in Missive are next level.
 This is honestly one of our favorite features!

 No one is surprised that Missive does automations so well, considering they are designed to be a fantastic email tool, among other things.
-On the other hand, ClickUp’s core mission is to Use our Make affiliate link! work more productive, but email isn’t their strong suit.
+On the other hand, ClickUp’s core mission is to make work more productive, but email isn’t their strong suit.

 Missive has spent a lot more time developing robust, core email features…like Automations!

 Let’s take a look at ClickUp first: